Reach the peak of the profession with Fellowship

 Alternatively, you can now apply to become a Fellow via the IBMS experiential route.

 Download and complete an IBMS Membership Application form

 - copies of relevant qualification certificates, and

 - payment (IBMS membership fees + £20 registration fee)

-For more information on joining the IBMS visit our FAQ page.
+For more information on joining the IBMS, or renewing or upgrading your membership, visit our FAQ page.

 To ensure a timely response to your documentation we would encourage you to submit everything electronically to us via email - email@example.com

 When joining, in providing the IBMS with the information requested you are consenting to its use as indicated in the IBMS Privacy Notice.
 Further information can be found on the IBMS website at https://www.ibms.org/privacy/